Tracey Connelly was jailed in 2009 for allowing her son to die (Met Police)

 The Ministry of Justice have not confirmed or denied Connelly's release and do not comment on individual cases.
 However, sources confirmed to The Sun that she has been released.

 Baby P died on 3 August 2007 with more than 50 injuries, including a broken back.
 He was discovered at his mother's north London flat in a blood-covered cot.

-The Parole Board said they took into account a number of factors before making their decision.
+The Parole Board said they took into account a number of factors before making their decision to grant her release.
 These include the nature of the offence, the prisoner's progress in jail and statements made on her behalf.